Bitcoin: Fee-Based Security Modeling

-On top of those deep layers, there are layers that optimize for more frequent and smaller consumer transactions which are reversible.
+On top of those deep layers, some layers optimize for more frequent and smaller consumer transactions, which are reversible.
 When you spend with your Visa card, for example, that’s not a final settlement irreversible payment in and of itself; that’s merely a transaction that the bank will later batch into a larger Fedwire payment with another bank.

-The bitcoin network has transaction count throughput capacity similar to Fedwire; when and if more and cheaper transactions than that are needed, that’s what secondary layers are for.
+The Bitcoin network has a transaction count throughput capacity similar to Fedwire; when and if more and cheaper transactions than that are needed, that’s what secondary layers are for.

 Not all or even most bitcoin transactions have to settle on the base layer of the protocol.
 The base layer is ideal for final settlement for large transactions, especially as transaction fees grow as a percentage of the security budget.